walbourn/walbourn.github.io/_posts/2020-12-12-the-many-faces-of-d3dx12.md

 # Getting the latest D3DX12 header

-Since it's optional and not the Windows 10 SDK, there's a number of ways to obtain ``d3dx12.h``.
+Since it's optional and not included in the Windows SDK, there's a number of ways to obtain ``d3dx12.h``.
 The Visual Studio "DirectX12 App" templates for UWP development come with a copy if it.
 I include the header in my [Direct3D 12 Game VS Templates](https://walbourn.github.io/direct3d-game-visual-studio-templates-redux/) for similar reasons.

 Officially the 'latest and greatest' version is obtained from [GitHub](https://raw.githubusercontent.com/microsoft/DirectX-Headers/main/include/directx/d3dx12.h).
-The key thing to remember is that this version assumes you are using the latest public Windows 10 SDK (at this point, that would be Windows 10 SDK 19041).
+The key thing to remember is that this version assumes you are using the other Direct3D heders from the repository.
 If you use an older SDK, that version of ``d3dx12.h`` won't compile.

 While you can use an older version, there's been a number of minor fixes and I've done a lot of clang/LLVM C++ conformance work for the latest versions as well.
 I maintain the version on [directx-vs-templates](https://github.com/walbourn/directx-vs-templates/blob/main/d3d12game_win32_dr/d3dx12.h) to match the latest public one, but mine has a bunch of conditional compilation preprocessor stuff so it will build with older Windows 10 SDKs.

-> **UPDATE::** I've moved my copy up to a minimum of Windows 10 SDK (19041) because it was getting pretty unwieldy to maintain.
+> **UPDATE:** I've moved my copy up to a minimum of Windows 10 SDK (19041) because it was getting pretty unwieldy to maintain.
 You can find versions for older Windows 10 SDKs in the release history, of course.
+>
+> You can also obtain an older version which supports the Windows 10 SDK (14393) which worked with VS 2015 from this [archive](https://github.com/microsoft/Xbox-ATG-Samples/blob/main/Kits/ATGTK/d3dx12.h).

 Moving forward, there is now a [GitHub: DirectX-Headers](https://github.com/microsoft/DirectX-Headers) repository which includes the latest Direct3D 12 headers along with the latest D3DX12 utility header in one place.